dburger/algorithms/interleaving-strings/README.md

 approach below.

-The space and time complexity of this solution is also O(m * n) as each position in the `memo` array is computed only once.
+The space and time complexity of this solution is also O(m * n) as each position in the `memo` array is potentially computed once.

 ```java
 class Solution {